Class of '61 Associate Professor of History & Global Studies, Director of Undergraduate Studies

 “The Practice of Politics: The English Civil War and the ‘Resolution’ of Henrietta Maria and Charles I,” Past and Present 206 (February 2010), 43-79.

-“Secularist Sacerdotalism in the Anglican Enlightenment,” in Dan Edelstein and Anton Matytsin, eds., Let There Be Enlightenment: The Religious and Mystical Sources of Rationality (under review)
+“Secularist Sacerdotalism in the Anglican Enlightenment,” in Dan Edelstein and Anton Matytsin, eds., Let There Be Enlightenment: The Religious and Mystical Sources of Rationality (Baltimore: Johns Hopkins University Press, forthcoming, 2017)

 “From Reformation to Enlightenment in Post-Civil War Orientalism,”in Peter Lake and Koji Yamamoto, eds., Stereotyping in Early Modern Britain (Manchester: Manchester University Press, forthcoming, 2017)

-“From Renaissance to Enlightenment,” in Ann Blair and Nicholas Popper, eds., New Horizons for Early Modern Europe (Baltimore: Johns Hopkins University Press, forthcoming)
+“From Renaissance to Enlightenment,” in Ann Blair and Nicholas Popper, eds., New Horizons for Early Modern Europe (Baltimore: Johns Hopkins University Press, forthcoming, 2018)